KristenSantos/swe-2-3-events-exemplar-Kristen-Santos/README.md

 Anytime the user presses a key on their keyboard, we want to tell them the key they pressed.

 Do the following:
-* Add a `"keydown"` event listener to the `body` that triggers the `handleKeydown` function to be invoked.
+* In the `main` function, add a `"keydown"` event listener to the `document.body` that triggers the `handleKeydown` function to be invoked.
 * The `handleKeydown` function should:
-   *  select the `p` tag with an id of `keydown-tracker`
+   *  select the `p#keydown-tracker` element
-   *  modify the `textContent` of that `p` tag to display the name of the key that was pressed.
+   *  modify the `textContent` of that element to display the name of the key that was pressed.

 Check the tests to see *exactly* what the text content of the tag should be.
 Investigate the `event` object to see where you can grab the needed information.

 ### Question 3: remove the inline event listener - modify.js
 You many have noticed there's another button with a `data-clicks` attribute.
 However, it's using an inline `onclick` function to do this.
+You need to replace that inline event handler with one assigned using JavaScript.

-Keeping the functionality the same as question 1, **edit just this section of the html** to remove the click handler, and in your JS replace it with an event listener using the handler we built in question 1.
-Check the tests to see exactly what we're looking for.
+* In `modify.html`, **edit just this section of the html** to remove the click handler.
+* In the `main` function of `modify.js`, add an event listener to the `button#inline-example` element using the `clickCounterHandler` from question 1.
+* Check the tests to see exactly what we're looking for.

 ### Question 4: handleDelegation - modify.js
+In `modify.html`, we have a `div#delegation` element that contains a bunch of buttons, followed by a `p` with a `span#delegation-result` element.

+The idea here is that whenever you click a `button` in the `div#delegation` container, the `span#delegation-result` element will update with the text of that button.

 In the JS code, you'll see there's already the start of some delegation handling.
-The idea here is that whenever you click a button in the container, the `#delegation-result` span will update with the text of that button (look at the `modify.html` file to see what we're talking about).

-However, if you click the `div` container, the result will also update.
-We don't want that of course, it looks weird.
-So update `handleDelegation` to only update the span's text content if a *button* is clicked.
+However, if you click in the empty space around the buttons in the the `div#delegation` container, the span will update, not just when you click the buttons.
+We only want it to update when a button is clicked.
+So, update `handleDelegation` to only update the span's text content if a *button* is clicked.

-> Do not cheat and just add click event listeners to each button.
-We'll completely remake the buttons in the tests.
-You have to add the listener to the delegation container!
+> Do not just add click event listeners to each button.You have to add the listener to the delegation container!
 (This ability to remove and remake children without causing event issues is actually one of the best features of delegation.
 Remember that for your own projects...)

 <details><summary>Hint</summary>